Build a workspace using data, showcase, and tools Library resources

 Human Cell Atlas (HCA)

-The Human Cell Atlas is made up of comprehensive reference maps of all human cells — the fundamental units of life — as a basis for understanding fundamental human biological processes and diagnosing, monitoring, and treating disease.
+The Human Cell Atlas aggregates comprehensive reference maps of all human cells — the fundamental units of life — as a basis for understanding fundamental human biological processes and diagnosing, monitoring, and treating disease.

 The Encyclopedia Of DNA Elements (ENCODE)